 I AM HERE

-From the eerie new physical spaces of post-lockdown Britain to the multi-tethered reach of our new virtual world — with its cavalcade of distraction and incident — we invite our members to share where they’ve been, where they are, and where they think they’re going.
-Has it been a world of shuddering bandwidth issues, digital alerts, too much coffee spilled on the screen?
+From the eerie new physical spaces of post-lockdown Britain to the multi-tethered reach of our new virtual world — with its cavalcade of distraction and incident — we invited our members to share where they’ve been, where they were, and where they thought they’re going.
+Had it been a world of shuddering bandwidth issues, digital alerts, too much coffee spilled on the screen?
 Or had you in fact been somewhere else this whole time; and where is that place?

 At the end of 2020, RCPsych ArtSIG invited its members to contribute to the College’s first evolving exhibition.
 This exhibition took two forms, both on the theme 'I AM HERE':

 1. A visual art competition

 This came with a cash prize and a chance to be included on the cover of BJPsych!
 The longlisted entries are also included in our virtual online gallery.
 Entries were digital, original and on the theme of I AM HERE.
 The two winners were announced on 25 January 2020.